 The more often you work out and the more muscle you build, the higher your metabolism soars.
 The higher your metabolism, the more calories you burn.
 Metabolic function doesn’t just stay nice and high while you’re working out, either.
 It stays boosted for a good long time afterward.

-You’ll meet lots of new friends
+You’ll meet new friends

 One of the biggest perks that comes along with taking up any new hobby or pastime is the opportunity to make new friends.
 Weightlifting is no exception in this regard.
 You’ll meet other people who think like you and have the same priorities.
 Before long, you’ll have regular workout buddies.
 Take turns spotting each other and keeping each other inspired when the going gets rough.